conmaol/maglocunus/w/Well-Architected_Framework.md

     - evaluate the effectiveness of response procedures
   - use <mark>managed services</mark>
     - allows administrators to focus on managing their application instead of the infrastructure

-2. **security**
+### 2. Security

+- <mark>implement strong identity and access management</mark>
-  - implement a strong <mark>identity</mark> foundation
+  - use a centralised identity management solution
+      - either manage identities within AWS
+      - or use an external identity provider
+  - consider granting secure access to external users of your resources and applications
-    - apply the principle of least privilege
+      - implement the principle of least privilege
   - enforce separation of duties
-    - use a centralised identity management solution
+    - use identity-based policies to define permissions for users and groups
+    - use resource-based policies to control access to resources
+    - use service control policies (SCPs) to define maximum permissions for member accounts in an AWS organisation
-  - protect data at rest and in transit
+- <mark>protect data – at rest and in transit</mark>
+  - identify and classify your data
+    - Does it contain PII, IP (patents, secrets), protected health (medical records) or financial information (credit card details)?
+    - Where is the data stored, who owns it, who can access or modify it, what is the business impact of a leak?
-    - configure the appropriate encryption and access control mechanisms
+  - configure the appropriate authentication, encryption, access control, and reporting mechanisms
+  - use secure protocols like HTTPS when transferring data
-  - ensure traceability
+- <mark>implement traceability</mark>
   - logging systems should <mark>monitor</mark> and capture all actions
-  - apply security at *all* layers
+- <mark>secure every layer</mark> (using AWS tools)
   - infrastructure
-    - application
+  - applications
   - network
+  - code
   - data
+  - instances (EC2, databases, etc.)
+  - operating system
 - be prepared for security <mark>incidents</mark>
     - have well-defined incident response procedures
     - run simulations

-3. **reliability**
+### 3. Reliability

   - design to automatically recover from failure
     - continuously monitor key metrics (CloudWatch)
     - use automation to recover from failure (EventBridge)